Date of Degree

 Copyright 2011 Ryoko Furukawa

 Furukawa, Ryoko.
-"Using video-mediated communication to support pregnant couples separated during satogaeri bunben in Japan." dissertation, University of Iowa, 2011.
+"Using video-mediated communication to support pregnant couples separated during satogaeri bunben in Japan."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.